bhargav3/rordata-devops-challenge/README.md

 ````
 I'm just doing the below challenge for the fun of it.
-If you are looking for a career in devops in rordata,
+If you are looking for a career in devops in rorodata,
 see below for details.
 ````